noahlevenson/passerby/README.md

 [Free Food](https://freefood.is) eliminates third party intermediaries, enabling host devices to self-organize as a geosearchable peer-to-peer restaurant marketplace which requires no coordinating central authority.
 Using the [Free Food](https://freefood.is) protocol, a hungry person can search for nearby restaurants, browse menus, and place an order **directly** with one click.
 [Free Food](https://freefood.is) is an interoperable and permissionless system.

-[Free Food](https://freefood.is) is a research project; the significant portion of our work is concerned with solving decentralized trust and self-governance and achieving low latency location-aware resource discovery at scale.
+[Free Food](https://freefood.is) is a research project.
+The significant portion of our work is concerned with two key research objectives: developing attack-resistant systems for decentralized trust and self-governance, and achieving low latency location-aware resource discovery at scale.

-Our philosophy, however, is to approach decentralized food delivery as an applied problem, [simultaneously addressing the usability requirements](#handbag-portability-as-a-design-requirement) which are unique to restaurant operators.
-In particular, this means dealing with the UX challenges and resource constraints imposed by mobile devices.
+Our philosophy, however, is to approach decentralized food delivery as an *applied* problem, specifically [addressing the usability requirements](#handbag-portability-as-a-design-requirement) which are unique to restaurant operators as part of our core mission.
+In particular, this means solving the added UX challenges and resource constraints imposed by mobile devices.

 [Free Food](https://freefood.is) consists of 4 open source software packages: